 These fantastic sumo wrestling Tokyo tours let you become a sumo wrestler for a day, which is ultimate sumo experience.

-▶️ Joining the Morning Practice at a Sumo Stable in Tokyo is a great way to get up close to the wrestlers and understand the sport more in-depth before attending a Sumo match in Tokyo’s stadium.
-You’ll visit a training center with a guide and watch the behind-the-scenes of the famous sport, as wrestlers train, go over the rules, and practice their techniques.
+▶️ Joining the Tokyo Sumo Morning Practice Tour at Stable is a great way to get up close to the wrestlers and understand the sport more in-depth before attending a Sumo match in Tokyo’s stadium.

 You’ll be accompanied by a knowledgeable guide and enjoy personalized attention since the tour runs with small groups.